-Arsenal fans have wasted little time this summer in putting their own stamp on the club’s new signings, with fresh chants already echoing around the Emirates Stadium.
+Arsenal fans have wasted no time making their presence felt, with chants for the club’s new signings already echoing around the Emirates Stadium.

-Eberechi Eze was one of the first to get his own chant, but he is not the only arrival to be serenaded from the stands before truly making his mark on the pitch.
+Eberechi Eze was one of the first to get his own song, but he is far from the only new arrival to be celebrated by supporters.

-Much of the excitement comes from the feeling that Arsenal have finally signed a proper focal point in attack.
-Gyokeres’ physical style and his now-familiar “Bane” goal celebration have only added to the appeal, giving supporters something distinctive to rally around.
+Much of the excitement comes from the feeling that Arsenal now have a proper striker to lead the line, with Gyokeres’ physical style giving fans someone to rally behind.

-It has not all been smooth sailing, though, with the Swedish striker taking time to settle after his free-scoring days in Portugal, and his numbers have been steady rather than spectacular.
+It has not been a flawless start, as the Swedish forward needed time to adjust after his prolific spell in Portugal, with his numbers steady rather than spectacular.

-However, with several recent goals hinting at an upturn in form, the song continues to grow louder, as it has already remained a firm part of the matchday atmosphere.
+However, recent goals have shown an upturn in form, and the chant has grown louder with each match, becoming part of the matchday atmosphere.

-Below, we take a closer look at the Gyokeres chant lyrics and the striker's reaction to the attention.
+Below, we take a closer look at the Gyokeres chant and share the striker’s reaction to the fan attention.

 Viktor Gyokeres chant lyrics and tune